klausbrunner/solarpos/README.md

       --format=<format>     Output format, one of HUMAN, CSV, JSON.
   -h, --help                Show this help message and exit.
       --headers             Show headers in output (CSV only).
+      --[no-]parallel       Enable parallel processing for better performance on multi-core systems.
+May cause memory pressure with large datasets.
+Default: false.
       --[no-]show-inputs    Show all inputs in output.
 Automatically enabled for coordinate ranges unless --no-show-inputs is
                               used.